trskop/apache-md5/README.md

 ## Unit Tests

 Requires `htpasswd` command line utility installed.
+It is used as a reference implementation of Apache MD5 algorithm by unit tests.
 On Debian and Ubuntu Linux it is provided by [`apache2-utils`][apache2-utils] package that can be installed using `apt-get`:

     $ apt-get install apache2-utils